 Diagnosing Your Pet’s Brain Tumor

+Since other neurological diseases can cause identical clinical signs, advanced diagnostics are warranted.
 High-field MRI is the best imaging tool for viewing and diagnosing brain tumors in dogs and cats.
-We can clearly see the location, shape, and size of the tumor and get a much better idea of what kind it is and how we can treat it.
-Sometimes a biopsy is recommended for a definitive diagnosis.
+While computed tomography (CT) may show some types of brain tumors, MRI allows us to clearly see the location, shape, and size of the tumor in addition to giving us a much better idea of what kind it is and how we can treat it.
+Sometimes a biopsy is recommended for definitive diagnosis.

 Available Treatment Options For Pet Brain Tumor

-There are many treatment options available for your pet, including chemotherapy, radiation therapy, surgery, and palliative medication.
-Once we’ve diagnosed your pet’s brain tumor and determined the appropriate next steps, we’ll do all we can to make their road to recovery as smooth as possible.
+Treatment of brain tumors depends on the size, location, and suspected type of tumor.
+Options for your pet include surgery, chemotherapy, radiation therapy, and palliative medication.
+Once we’ve diagnosed your pet’s brain tumor and determined the appropriate next steps, we’ll do all we can to make their journey as smooth as possible.